strong-config/node/README.md

 the same directory as your config files (which is the default).

 However, `strong-config` will work fine if you decide to not use schemas at all.

-## Encryption and Decryption

-TODO:

-- intro, incentive to encrypt configs
-- supported key stores, explain why these
-- explain key suffix
-- link or explain cloud provider setup, e.g. KMS

-## Even stronger configs with Git Hooks

-TODO:

-- intro, incentive to use strong-config with git hooks
-- provide simple setup with husky

-## Use in CI

-TODO:

-- intro, incentive to use strong-config validation in CI
-- provide simple setup with Gitlab CI job written in YAML

 ## FAQ